kstenerud/concise-encoding/cte-specification.md

     #some_const:1 // a const named "some_const", which is the integer 1.

+The explicit value must be a real object (not a pseudo-object).

 If a decoder has access to the schema that defines a particular constant, the explicit value is ignored (the value from the schema is used).